feast-dev/feast-workshop/module_2/README.md

 Now we'll see how these transformations are executed offline at `get_historical_features` and online at `get_online_features` time.
 We'll also see how `OnDemandFeatureView` interacts with request data, regular feature views, and streaming / push features.

 Try out the Jupyter notebook in [client/module_2_client.ipynb](client/module_2_client.ipynb).
 This is in a separate directory that contains just a `feature_store.yaml`.

+**Note:** There is an open issue for supporting Python based on demand transforms (without Pandas).
+Benchmarks have indicated this could result in significantly faster online performance.
+See [#2261](https://github.com/feast-dev/feast/issues/2261) for details.

 ### Importing a library in the transformation
 If you use a library that's imported, the client will need to have this library imported.
 This is the case here (we rely on `pygeohash`):